nhmvienna/PhylogenieDIY/README_en.md

 ## (3) Alignment of the sequencing data

 The previous step produced a dataset, where the aminoacid sequences for each taxon are concatenated and ordered by gene name.
 Sequences of different taxa are placed on consecutive rows, but do not yet allow a direct sequence comparison.
 Mutations, such as insertions or deletions, may lead to an incorrect horizontal shift in the position of aminoacids of the same origin (so called "orthologous" aminoacids).
 The alignment program `MAFFT` places orthologous aminoacids in columns and fills up gaps by the `-` symbol to correctly place orthologous aminoacids of differnt taxa on top of each other.
 This critical step then allows to compare the aminoacids across taxa and identify genetic differences.
 The underlying algorithms are computationally demanding.
-Thus, we distrubte the job across 200 processes.
+Thus, we distrubte the job across 200 CPU cores.

-MAFFT is modifying the metainformation from the original data, which causes problems when assigning taxon names to the branchtips of the final phylogenetic tree.
+MAFFT is modifying the metainformation of the original data, which causes problems when assigning taxon names to the branchtips of the final phylogenetic tree.
 Thus, we reconsitute the original metadata using a custom script ([fixIDAfterMafft.py](scripts/fixIDAfterMafft.py)).
 In addition, we delete positions in the alignment which contain gaps in more than 50% of all taxons ([reduceAln2FASTA.py](scripts/reduceAln2FASTA.py)) to avoid biased results due to an excess of non-informative positions.

 Additionally required programs: